 ABOUT ANNA LAPPÉ

-Anna is a frequent guest on nationally syndicated radio shows and has appeared on dozens of radio programs, including National Public Radio’s Weekend Edition and The Diane Rehm Show.
-Anna was the co-host of the public television series, The Endless Feast and has been a featured expert on PBS’s Need to Know, the Sundance Channel’s Big Ideas for a Small Planet and the PBS documentary, Nourish.
+Anna is a frequent guest on nationally syndicated radio shows and has appeared on dozens of radio programs and podcasts, including National Public Radio’s Weekend Edition, All Things Considered, and The Diane Rehm Show.
+Anna was the co-host of the public television series, The Endless Feast, and has been a featured expert on PBS’s Need to Know and Nourish and the Sundance Channel’s Big Ideas for a Small Planet.

-A frequent public speaker, in the past fifteen years Anna has participated in more than 600 events, from keynoting community food festivals to delivering guest lectures at universities to emceeing a food-focused fundraiser at Sotheby’s.
-She has spoken at dozens of colleges and universities, including Boston College, Brown University, Columbia University, New York University, Northwestern University, Wesleyan, Vassar, the University of California at Berkeley and Yale University.
+A public speaker and event emcee, in the past fifteen years Anna has participated in more than 600 events, from keynoting community food festivals to hosting a food-focused fundraiser at Sotheby’s.
+She has been a guest lecturer at dozens of colleges and universities, including Boston College, Brown University, Columbia University, New York University, Northwestern University, Wesleyan, Vassar, the University of California at Berkeley, and Yale University.